deepaku371/PythonScript/README.md

-# MyCodes
+# PythonScript

-This is first file on Git
+This Repo is all about python programming